General structure and content of the teacher training (200h YTTC)

 Guided Self-Practice

-During the training weekends you will experience the effects of practicing dynamic Hatha Yoga on a daily basis under the guidance of certified and very experienced yoga teachers.
+During the training days you will experience the effects of practicing dynamic Hatha Yoga under the guidance of certified and very experienced yoga teachers.
 Experiencing and practicing Hatha Yoga yourself is central to our training.
-By repetition and disciplined practice, it is possible to deepen on different levels.
+By repetition and disciplined practice, it is possible to dive deeper on different levels.
 Not only will you experience the harmonizing impact of this practice physically, also both mind and soul will undergo a balancing impact.

 In-depth workshops

-In addition to the guided self-practice, there are 2 daily in-depth workshops in which asana, pranayama, mudra and bandhas are discussed in detail.
+In addition to the guided self-practice, there are 2 daily in-depth workshops that focus on either teaching methodology, yoga philosophy, yoga anatomy or business essentials.
+The largest chunk of the workshops focus on teaching methodology in which asana, pranayama, mudra and bandhas are discussed in detail.
 During the workshops, we explain the different techniques, after which we practice and refine them together.

 A typical workshop deals with the correct execution and learning of asanas.
 We learn about the alignment of the different poses, look at how we can instruct these to each other (and our future students) using verbal and hands-on adjustments, and go over which alterations are possible for people with disabilities.
 In particular, we study how physical blockages (in knees, hips,…) or physical variations (due to differences in anatomy or physiology) that make the alignment of the posture difficult for the student, should be tackled, keeping the goal of the postures in mind without compromising the integrity of the student.